sodadata/docs/soda-cl/anomaly-detection.md

 ![coverage-profile](/assets/images/coverage-profile.png){:height="600px" width="600px"}

-In the case we clearly see an example of underfitting.
+In this case, we clearly see an example of underfitting.
 Due to this underfitting, the anomaly detection raises too much consequtive false positives.
 For this kind of scenerios the first option would be to shorten the `window_length` parameter to make the model more sensitive to recent changes.
 The default `window_length` is `1000` which means that the model uses the last 1000 measurements to detect anomalies.
 If you set the `window_length` to lower values such as `30`, the model will use the last 30 measurements or days for this use case.
 Experiment with different values to find the optimal `window_length` for your data and business use case.
 Refer to the SodaCL below to set the `window_length` parameter.

 {% include code-header.html %}
 ```yaml